xen0vas/xen0vas.github.io/_posts/2021-08-05-Win32-Reverse-Shell-Shellcode-part-3-Constructing-the-reverse-shell-connection.md

 </pre>

 <p align="justify">
 Moreover, at this exercise, WinDbg has been opened using a workspace with the dark-green theme loaded.
 The dark-green theme can found it at this <a href="https://github.com/nextco/windbg-readable-theme">repo</a> .
 Using the theme, we can see many windows in WinDbg without running extra commands, which is very usefull.
 Among other windows, the following screenshot shows the source code window.
-Running the <code  style="background-color: lightgrey; color:black;"><b>g</b></code> command the execution will continue until we hit the breakpoint and the line of code will be highlighted in red as also seen at the screenshot below.
+Running the <code  style="background-color: lightgrey; color:black;"><b>g</b></code> command, the execution will continue until we hit the breakpoint and the line of code is highlighted in red as seen at the screenshot below.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2021/08/source_code.png" alt="WinDbg Source Code"/>